Tania Mouraud: Early life

+Her first exhibition took place in 1966 at the Zunini gallery in Paris where she exhibited her peintures médicales (French for "medical paintings"), a notably intentionally unemotive collection of human drawings.
+She commented:

-In 1968, after returning from Documenta IV, Tania Mouraud publicly burned all of her paintings.
+In 1968, Tania Mouraud publicly burned all of her previous paintings.

-Initiation Rooms

-In 1968, Tania Mouraud created her first environments, called "Initiation Rooms".
-It is composed of glossy white spaces which combine to bring oneself toward introspection.
-Understanding the space in a psychosensory fashion creates perceptions of self-awareness.
-These environments are preceded musical performances by Pran Nath, Ann Riley and Terry Riley and La Monte Young and Marian Zazeela.

-Tania Mouraud considers that these spaces are like a room added to our apartments: "An extra space for an extra soul" says Pierre Restany.
-Tania Mouraud followed a mathematical logic curriculum at Paris 8 University, then leaving for India in Kerala for six years.
-She still spends six months a year there.
+Later work

 The Work of Art as an analytical proposition

 In 1975, Tania Mouraud created in situ installations called "Art Spaces" in which short phrases, written on plastic construction sheeting the size of the wall, question the conditions of visual perception and lead the viewer to a vertiginous awareness from where he can see the depth of what he is doing.

 Tania Mouraud continued this theme when she founded the group TRANS with Thierry Kuntzel then with Jon Gibson throughout the installations.
 Tania Mouraud then exhibited at PS1 in New York where she met Dara Birnbaum and Dan Graham.
 That same year she began teaching at the Regional School of plastic expression in Tourcoing France.

 During this period, she began her famous Wall Paintings which were huge black painted letters that were stretched, straight, and very close together to the point of almost being illegible.
 They form a word or sometimes a phrase, such as "I Have a Dream".
 In 1989, "WYSIWYG" (What you see is what you get) was exhibited at the BPI of the Centre Georges-Pompidou where "the first of the Wall Paintings of Tania Mouraud concealed the slogan of a well-known brand of computer beneath its lofty appearance".